Snafu7/nerd-cookbook/italian/cacio_e_pepe.md

 As in the cacio e pepe, and (per person):
 * 70g guanciale, which is pork jowl bacon-type product.
 Pancetta is allowed, and reasonable Italians will also accept regular bacon in places guanciale is hard to find.
-Unfortunately, there are no reasonable Italians, so don’t do that in front of one.
+Unfortunately, there are no reasonable Italians.
+You have been warned.

 ### Instructions